Teaching Nursing

 4. Apply selected learning theories and teaching strategies in academic and clinical practice settings

-5. Implement teaching/learning processes with selected learners
+5. Implement the teaching and learning processes with selected learners

 6. Analyze sociopolitical, economic and institutional factors associated with nursing education